|

 Until crystals interlock throughout the batch of concrete, no concrete has been produced.

 The mat in waterproof concrete gets thicker and thicker until remnants of grains of cement are left trapped one side of the mat and remnants of water are left, sealed in tiny pockets, the other side of the mat.
-Sometimes called the skeleton.

 When no more water can reach remaining cement grain all reaction stops.
 The concrete is waterproof.

-That is .... until .... there is a crack.
+there is a crack.

 Concrete warms up and expands when it cures and cools down and shrinks as it cools, usually a day or two later.

 It is inevitable that concrete will crack upon cooling in parts of a concrete structure that are restrained at the ends.
-In my experience, a 20m long basement retaining wall of waterproof concrete will shrink about 3mm.
+In my experience, a 20m long basement retaining wall of waterproof concrete will shrink about 4mm.

 The 'trick' is to have sufficient horizontal steel reinforcing bars that grip the concrete either side of a crack instantly and prevent that crack opening more than 0.2mm.